ppapuli102/Portfolio/README.md

 # Portfolio
 Hi, my name's Peter.
-Here you can find some examples of my code.
+Here are some miscellaneous projects I've worked on.